ReaperOAK/KCAdashboard/README-stockfish.md

 # Stockfish Chess Engine Setup

-This document provides instructions for setting up the Stockfish chess engine for the KCA Dashboard.
+This document provides instructions for setting up the Stockfish chess engine for the Kolkata Chess Academy.

 ## Automatic Setup